6. The Wrapper Script¶

 Setting

-Defining the following function both in global scope and in the
+RTLD_GLOBALin the interpretersdlopenflags (see Creating a Python Extension)import modandfrom mod import *Defining the following function both in global scope and in the

-module.- mod.include(fName, checkDup=True, putDup=True, skipDup=True)¶
+modmodule.- mod.include(fName, checkDup=True, putDup=True, skipDup=True)¶

 Include the file